larryLIU007/larryLIU007.github.io/content/writings/The Last Big Thing Part2/index.md

 Is it possible to offer solutions that address all these issues?
 With the introduction of several new primitives, the answer is now yes.

-*The final article in this series will explore emerging trends that could overcome these challenges and revolutionize crypto payments.*
+*The <a href="https://larryliu007.github.io/writings/the-last-big-thing-part3/" style="color: #0E97CB;">final</a> article in this series will explore emerging trends that could overcome these challenges and revolutionize crypto payments.*

 ---